TL;DR

-Finding the right private medical insurance in the UK can feel like a complex task, but what if you could get a clear idea of your options in just a minute?
-At WeCovr, our FCA-authorised experts have helped arrange over 800,000 policies, making the process simple and transparent.
+Finding the right private medical insurance in the UK can feel like a complex task, but what if you could request a clear idea of your options in just a minute?
+At WeCovr, our FCA-authorised experts have helped arrange over 900,000 policies, making the process simple and transparent.

 Gone are the days of lengthy phone calls and endless paperwork just to get a ballpark figure for private health cover.
 Thanks to modern technology, getting a private medical insurance quote online is faster and more straightforward than ever before.
-Most leading insurers and expert brokers, like WeCovr, have developed sophisticated online tools that can generate personalised estimates in about a minute.
+Most leading insurers and expert brokers, like WeCovr, have developed sophisticated online tools that allow you to request personalised estimates in about a minute.

 These tools work by asking you for a few key pieces of information to calculate an initial price.
 Think of it as a smart calculator designed specifically for health insurance.
-It takes your personal details and desired cover level to instantly compare options from a range of providers.
+It takes your personal details and desired cover level to help our experts compare options from a range of providers.

 This guide will walk you through exactly what information you'll need, how to use these tools effectively, and what your rapid quote actually means.
 With this knowledge, you'll be empowered to make a confident and informed decision about your health.

-To get an accurate estimate in 60 seconds, you'll need a handful of details ready.
+To submit a request in 60 seconds, you'll need a handful of details ready.
 Insurers use this data to assess the potential risk and calculate your premium.
 The good news is, it's all information you'll know off the top of your head.

 Here's the essential data you'll need to hand: